AdobeDocs/journeys.en/help/using/expression/data-types.md

 Technically, a constant always contains a data type.
 In the literal expression, we only specify the value.
 The data type can be inferred from the value (for example string, integer, decimal, etc.).
 For specific cases such as date time, we use dedicated functions for the representation.

-Here is how data type expressions are represented:
+The sections below provide information on the different data type expressions andhow they are represented.

 ## String {#string}

+**Description**

 Common sequence of characters.
 It doesn't have any specific size except the implicit one that comes from the environment such as the amount of memory available.